Enhancement Tools

 警告

-If you use an old digital camera, it is important to re-shoot the Black Frame next time you are taking a long exposure images to detect new Hot and Stuck Pixels on sensor defects.
+If you use an old digital camera, it is important to re-shoot the Black Frame next time you are taking long exposure images to detect new Hot and Stuck Pixels on sensor defects.

-Using the Hotpixel Tool
+Using the Hot Pixels Tool

 The Image Editor Hot Pixels Tool